NexPlayer/Unreal-SDK/platforms/android.md

 ---
 ## Build Configuration

-The NexPlayer™ Plugin for Unity supports builds for Android applications.
+The NexPlayer™ Plugin for Unreal supports builds for Android applications.

 -  set your ndk: project setting → platforms → Andrid SDK